KGlinoga/README-Generator/output/demo.md

   ## Contributing:

+  Something incredible is waiting to be known finite but unbounded brain.

   ## Testing:

+  Is the seed of intelligence made in the interiors of collapsing stars

   ## Questions:

+  clear

   Find me, , this code and more on GitHub: <https://github.com/>

   Email me any questions at <>

+  clear